sdetweil/MagicMirror_scripts/README.md

 these scripts can be used to automate installation of release upgrades.

 ## raspberry.sh  is the installation script, upgraded from the core package
-to execute the install script, cut/paste this line into the terminal window on your device (I can't say PI, cause ity works in a lot of other places too)
+to execute the install script, cut/paste this line into the terminal window on your device (I can't say PI, cause it works in a lot of other places too)

 ####  bash -c  "$(curl -sL https://raw.githubusercontent.com/sdetweil/MagicMirror_scripts/master/raspberry.sh)"